SpineEventEngine/SpineEventEngine.github.io/docs/quick-start/index.md

 method accepts as the parameter.
 The method returns the event message `Printed`.

-The following code obtains the name of the user and the text to print from the received command, and then applies them to the state of the `ProcessManager`.
+The following code obtains the name of the user and the text to print from the received command, and then applies them to the state of the Process Manager.
 Instances of the `Console` class keep the text printed for each user.

 <?embed-code file="examples/hello/src/main/java/io/spine/helloworld/server/hello/Console.java"